Hesperian Health Guides

 Each time you care for a woman, wash your hands before you touch her body, after you touch her body, and after you touch anything that has her blood or fluid on it (like the placenta).
 Wash before you put on gloves and after you take gloves off.
 If you are helping more than one woman at once, like at a hospital, it is very important to wash between helping each person.

-Normal hand washing removes most germs.
+Basic hand washing (cleaning with soap and water for about 20 to 30 seconds) removes most germs.
 But sometimes to remove more germs, you should wash your hands for a full 3 minutes, and scrub under your fingernails.

 How to do a 3-minute hand wash